-The library has an online catalog, which is available from the GUS Library tab, and within Canvas. .
+The library has an online catalog, which is available from the GUS Library tab, and within Canvas.
 It includes holdings from the College library and is searchable by book author, title and subject.
 Also found on the GUS Library tab is a link to the Washington University Medical School Library catalog.
-GSON students have privileges at the Washington University Medical School Library and using that library.
+GSON students have privileges at the Washington University Medical School Library; ID badges should be worn when visiting and using that library.